greenheartgames/greenworks/readme.md

 ##Test

-Greenworks uses [Mocha](http://visionmedia.github.io/mocha/) framework to test steam APIs.
+Greenworks uses [Mocha](http://visionmedia.github.io/mocha/) framework to test the steamworks APIs.

+Since Greenworks is interacting with Steamworks you need to configure your app id before you can run the tests.

-Before running the test, you should create a `steam_appid.txt` with a Steam Game Application ID in `<greenworks_src_dir>/test` directory.
+Since Greenworks is interacting with Steamworks, you need to create a `steam_appid.txt` file with a valid Steam Game Application ID in the `<greenworks_src_dir>/test` directory.

 ```bash
 cd greenworks